Sonar-Demos/deeper-sast-demo/README.md

 This repository is supposed to be added as a SonarCloud project for analysis via GitHub actions.

 * Fork this project *with all branches* (untick the default checkbox, "Copy the `main` branch only").
+* Go to the `Actions` tab of your forked repository and enable workflows by selecting `I understand my workflows, go ahead and enable them`.
+* Go to the `Pull requests` tab and create a new PR from the `introduce-user-migration-feature` and `allow-imports` branch to the `main` branch of your fork.
+Be careful that, by default, the PR targets the upstream repository.
 * Go to [sonarcloud.io](https://sonarcloud.io/sessions/new) and sign up with your GitHub account.
 * Create a new organization under your name if there is none.
 * Give SonarCloud permission to see the forked repository.